Washington's NFL team unveils new name as Commanders

 8 of8

-The new name unveiled Wednesday comes 18 months after the once-storied franchise dropped its old moniker following decades of criticism that it was offensive to Native Americans and under fresh pressure from sponsors.
+The NFL team announced its new name on Wednesday, 18 months after fresh pressure from sponsors helped convince the once-storied franchise to drop its old moniker following decades of criticism that it was offensive to Native Americans.
 The organization committed to avoiding Native American imagery in its rebrand after being called the Washington Football Team the past two seasons.